SC mulls pan-India guidelines to prevent road accidents on expressways, NHs

 He pointed out that in Goa, there are highways that go through a medical college or a village, leading to road accidents.

-"I have filed the recent Supreme Court judgment directing the NHAI to develop an SOP to remove encroachments," Sachdeva said.
+"I have filed the recent Supreme Court judgment directing the NHAI to develop an SOP (standard operating procedure) to remove encroachments," Sachdeva said.

 Justice Maheshwari said the issue is not of one state alone but of the entire country and the court is looking at the wider picture for formulating the guidelines.

-Senior advocate A N S Nadkarni, who has been appointed as an amicus curiae in the matter, said he has filed Google images to show widespread encroachments on the highways.
+Senior advocate A N S Nadkarni, who has been appointed as an amicus curiae (friend of the court) in the matter, said he has filed Google images to show widespread encroachments on the highways.

 On November 10, the court had sought responses from the NHAI and the Ministry of Road Transport and Highways in a suo-motu case in connection with the Phalodi accident.